philsinatra/IDM222/instructor_materials/IDM222-03-RWD.md

 ## CSS3 Media Types

     Value     Description
     ________________________________________________________________
     all       Used for all media type devices print     Used for printers
     screen    Used for computer screens, tablets, smart-phones etc. speech    Used for screen readers that "reads" the page out loud

 ---

-## Media Queries
+## Media Queries Example

 ```css
 @media screen and (min-width: 480px) {